etarium/TheTwistingHaunt/README.md

 -(Completed)Implement equipable item list for entities to enhance stats ie. armor, weapons

--(Completed??)Implement an Player subclass of entity, implementing a unique PlayerADT
+-(Completed)Implement an Player subclass of entity, implementing a unique PlayerADT

 -(NOT STARTED)Implement other subclasses of Entity ie. creature, undead, humaniod, etc

 -(NOT STARTED)Implement smarter ai specific to entity type and based off intelligence to give players a greater challenge

+-(Completed)Implement a basic DB to store masterlists

--(NOT STARTED)Implement an advanced client to play a short game using the combat project
+-(Near completion)Implement an advanced client to play a short game using the combat project